 Together with tubeshell, a small bash script providing a readline-style shell for tube, it is an easy way of watching videos and handling tube's built-in history function, which stores previously watched videos.

-tube does not handle Google accounts or API tokens.
+tube does not handle Google accounts or API tokens, and it doesn't download the video stream - it simply facilitates viewing it.
 It is intended as a way of enjoying publicly available videos without the distraction of algorithmic content suggestions and autoplaying of suggested videos.
 A suitably pruned tube history will instead serve as a searchable library of interesting videos worth returning to and re-watching.

 tube has been developed on and for Linux, but will probably work on other Unix-like systems as well. tube and tubeshell are both released under the MIT license. tube requires Python 3.5 to work and is linted with these settings. tubeshell is linted with shellcheck.

 I surprised myself greatly with this little piece of software: since I wrote it, I have been using it (almost) every day, adding features and polishing the existing ones to my suit my personal preference.
 Perhaps someone else will find it useful, too.